gbraekmans/enshure/doc/user/arguments.rst

 - ``summary``: Prints a summary of the changes on the system.
 You can, optionally add a task to filter the results.
 For example:
   ``summary webserver`` or ``summary webserver::mysql``.
+- ``command_output`` displays the output of all commands ran by enSHure.
+Usefull for debugging and determining the current system state.

 .. note::